It’s important to make your building as accessible as possible, both for ADA compliance and the comfort of those visiting your establishment.

 Before delving into space requirements, there is one important topic to address.
 If at all possible, involve the elevator company in your design process before construction begins in order to avoid costly re-work and delays.

-Overhead refers to the measurement from the floor to the ceiling at the top floor.
-The overhead space required for LU/LA elevators varies and can be as little as 9 feet in existing buildings.
+Overhead refers to the measurement from the floor to the ceiling on the top floor.
+The overhead space required for LULA elevators varies and can be as little as 9 feet in existing buildings.
 For new construction, the overhead required is usually around 11 feet.